tannewt/wa-law.org/bill/2021-22/hb/1805/1/README.md

 3. To be eligible for scholarship funds under the rural jobs program, a student must:

     a.
+Either:

-**Be a resident of an eligible county or have attended and graduated from a school in an eligible school district**;
+        i.
+Be a resident of an eligible county **;**

+        ii.
+Have attended and graduated from a school in an eligible school district **; or**

+        iii. **Be** enrolled in **either** a community or technical college established under chapter 28B.50 RCW  located in an eligible county **or participating in an eligible registered apprenticeship program under chapter 28B.92 RCW in an eligible county**;

     b.
 Be a resident student as defined

 **in the Washington college grant program in RCW 28B.92.200(5)(c);**

-    c. **Be enrolled in either a community or technical college established under chapter 28B.50 RCW located in an eligible county or an eligible registered apprenticeship program under chapter 28B.92 RCW in an eligible county;**
+    c.
+Be in a certificate, degree, or other industry-recognized credential or training program that has been identified by the board as a program that prepares students for a high employer demand field;

     d.
-Be in a certificate, degree, or other industry-recognized credential or training program that has been identified by the board as a program that prepares students for a high employer demand field;
+Have a family income that does not exceed seventy percent of the state median family income adjusted for family size; and

     e.
-Have a family income that does not exceed seventy percent of the state median family income adjusted for family size; and

-    f.
 Demonstrate financial need according to the free application for federal student aid or the Washington application for state financial aid.

 4. To remain eligible for scholarship funds under the rural jobs program, the student must **meet satisfactory academic progress toward completion of an eligible program as established by the program.
 Rural jobs program eligibility may not extend beyond five years or 125 percent of the published length of the program in which the student is enrolled or the credit or clock-hour equivalent**.